Guillaume-Darroux/portfolio/README.md

 Home page with a brief introduction and links to other sections (that are on construction).

-About page with more details about me and my background.

-Portfolio page with a gallery of my projects, each displayed in a card format with an image, title, and brief description

-Responsive design that adjusts to different screen sizes, with a burger menu that appears on smaller screens Social media links in the footer
+Responsive design that adjusts to different screen sizes, with a burger menu that appears on smaller screens

 ## Getting Started